Raphael-Boichot/SGTE-ThermDoc-database/README.md

 ```matlab
 Search_for_authors('Chatillon','Nuta')  %search for Chatillon and Nuta as authors
 ```
-The command extract references with Author#1 **AND** Author#2 **AND** Author#3, and so on.
+The command extract references with Author#1 **and** Author#2 **and** Author#3, and so on.
 Arguments are **not case or accent sensitive** ('Brönsted', 'Bronsted' and 'BRONSTED' are equivalent arguments).

-**Search for keywords**
+**Search for keywords in the reference title**
 ```matlab
 Search_for_keywords('Plutonium','Osmium') %search for Plutonium and Osmium in the title
 ```
-The command extract references with Keyword#1 **AND** Keyword#2 **AND** Keyword#3, and so on.
+The command extract references with Keyword#1 **and** Keyword#2 **and** Keyword#3, and so on.
 Arguments are **not case or accent sensitive** ('Sélénium', 'Selenium' and 'SELENIUM' are equivalent arguments).

 **Export your queries**
 ```matlab
 cd Search_results
 open 'Plutonium-Osmium.txt'
 ```
-Opens the results of latter search in notepad for Windows users (you can of course seek for them directly in the dedicated folder).
+Opens the results of latter search in notepad for Windows users.
+You can of course just seek for them directly in the dedicated folder.

 **Scripting**

-Commands can of course be scripted and ran as a batch, see **[./Codes/Script.m](/Codes/Script.m)** for example of script containing several commands.
+Commands can scripted and ran as a batch, see **[./Codes/Script.m](/Codes/Script.m)** for example of script containing several commands.
 Scripts are stored as .m files and can just be executed with the "Save and run" button.

 ![](/Scripting.png)

-Go to the "command window" to see the results.
+Go to the "command window" or to the dedicated folder to see the results.

 ## Database maintenance for administrators